 As an adjective, 1510s.
 As a color, by 1813 (slate-gray is from 1791 in dyeing, later in bird descriptions; slate-colour is from 1743, slate-blue from 1792).

-mid-14c., from Old French esclate, fem. of esclat "split piece, splinter" (Modern French éclat; see slat), so called because the rock splits easily into thin plates.
-As an adjective, 1510s.
-As a color, first recorded 1813.
-Sense of "a writing tablet" (made of slate), first recorded late 14c., led to that of "list of preliminary candidates prepared by party managers," first recorded 1842, from notion of being easily altered or erased.
-Clean slate (1856) is an image from customer accounts chalked up in a tavern.
+The sense of "a writing tablet" (made of slate), is recorded by late 14c. and led to that of "list of preliminary candidates prepared by party managers," attested from 1842, from notion of being chalked on a slate and thus easily altered or erased.
+Clean slate "fresh beginning of a state of affairs" (1856) is an image from customer accounts chalked up in a tavern.